iml885203/trash_tracking/docs/architecture.md

     def update_state(self, new_state: TruckState, truck_data: dict = None):
         """
-        更新系統狀態
+        Update system state

         Args:
-            new_state: 新狀態
+            new_state: New state
-            truck_data: 垃圾車資料（當狀態為 nearby 時必填）
+            truck_data: Truck data (required when state is nearby)
         """
         if self.current_state != new_state:
             self.current_state = new_state